What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 Because SOCKS4 lacks UDP support and has no built-in authentication (meaning anyone can use the proxy if they know the IP), it is largely considered obsolete for modern power users.

 SOCKS5 is the latest and most robust version of the protocol.
-It was developed specifically to address the limitations of SOCKS4.
+Defined in RFC 1928 and approved by the IETF in 1996, it was developed specifically to address the limitations of SOCKS4.

 1. UDP support: This allows SOCKS5 to work with applications that require fast, real-time data transfer, such as BitTorrent clients, video chat apps (Zoom, Skype), and online multiplayer games.

-2. Authentication: SOCKS5 servers can be configured to require a username and password.
-This is a massive security upgrade because it prevents unauthorized users from using your proxy connection.
+2. Authentication: SOCKS5 servers can be configured to require a username and password, as defined in RFC 1929.
+SOCKS5 also supports GSSAPI (Generic Security Services Application Program Interface), which is an enterprise-grade authentication mechanism.
+This is a significant security upgrade because it prevents unauthorized users from using your proxy connection.

-3. Remote DNS resolution: With SOCKS5, the proxy server can handle the domain name resolution (turning “https://www.google.com/” into an IP address).
+3. Remote DNS resolution: With SOCKS5, the proxy server can handle the domain name resolution.
 This prevents “DNS leaks,” ensuring your ISP cannot see which websites you are trying to visit.

-Why would you choose a SOCKS proxy over a VPN or a standard web proxy?
-The answer usually comes down to specific use cases where you need a balance of speed and anonymity.
+A SOCKS proxy does several things that a standard web proxy cannot.
+The choice of SOCKS over a VPN or HTTP proxy usually comes down to specific use cases where you need a balance of speed, flexibility, and anonymity.

 Major benefits of using a SOCKS proxy